 - Add the carrot and celery and sauté for 2-3 minutes until glossy and browned.2 celery sticks, 2 carrots

-- Add the vegetable stock, lentils, and dried herbs and bring to the boil, then lower the heat and simmer gently with the lid on for 20 minutes.1.2 L vegetable stock, 100 g dried brown lentils, 2 tbsp dried mixed herbs
+- Add the vegetable stock, lentils, and dried herbs and bring to the boil, then lower the heat and simmer gently with the lid on for 20 minutes.1.2 L vegetable stock, 100 g dried brown lentils, 2 tablespoon dried mixed herbs

 - Add the gluten-free pasta pieces and simmer for 5-10 more minutes until the pasta is cooked and the lentils are soft.80 g gluten-free small pasta pieces

 - Stir in the white miso paste until dissolved and well distributed through the soup.
 Season with salt and pepper.
-Serve with chopped chives or parsley sprinkled on top.1 tbsp sweet white miso paste, salt and pepper
+Serve with chopped chives or parsley sprinkled on top.1 tablespoon sweet white miso paste, salt and pepper

 Instant Pot Instructions

 - Set the IP to "Sauté" and add the oil.
 Wait for it to heat up then add the onion, garlic, carrots and celery.
-Sauté, stirring frequently, for 5-10 minutes until the onions are translucent and the vegetables are slightly browned.1 tbsp olive oil, 1 onion (large), 4 garlic cloves, 2 celery sticks, 2 carrots
+Sauté, stirring frequently, for 5-10 minutes until the onions are translucent and the vegetables are slightly browned.1 tablespoon olive oil, 1 onion (large), 4 garlic cloves, 2 celery sticks, 2 carrots

 - Add the vegetable stock, lentils and dried herbs and mix well.
-Lock the lid and set the IP to High Pressure for 10 minutes.1.2 L vegetable stock, 100 g dried brown lentils, 2 tbsp dried mixed herbs
+Lock the lid and set the IP to High Pressure for 10 minutes.1.2 L vegetable stock, 100 g dried brown lentils, 2 tablespoon dried mixed herbs

 - After 10 minutes, do a quick pressure release (careful not to burn yourself!) and stir.
 Add the noodles then put the lid back on, lock in place and set the IP to High Pressure for 2 minutes.
 (Don't worry, it will come back to pressure very quickly).80 g gluten-free small pasta pieces